-Kathy Cronin was part of the last graduating class from Rose Hawthorne High School, an all girl parochial school, in Concord MA in 1970.
+Kathy Cronin was part of the last graduating class from Rose Hawthorne High School, an all- girls parochial school, in Concord MA in 1970.
 Kathy then attended college in New Rochelle NY.
-Kathy felt her college experience was a non plus event.
+Kathy felt her college experience was a non-plus event.
 She pursued a career in retail banking in Boston until a robbery occurred at her branch and a guard was killed.
-Realizing that money made people do crazy things she embarked on a 20 year food service career, actually serving as the first chef at the small and intimate Lincoln Crossing, restaurant situated next to the tracks in Lincoln.
-Kathy co-owned and operated a restaurant on Cape Cod, Chanterelle and had her own catering company, Sweet Tooth on the Loose.
+Realizing that money made people do crazy things, she embarked on a 20-year food service career, actually serving as the first chef at the small and intimate Lincoln Crossing, a restaurant situated next to the tracks in Lincoln.
+Kathy co-owned and operated a restaurant on Cape Cod, Chanterelle, and had her own catering company, Sweet Tooth on the Loose.

-After the arrival of her first two boys Kathy decided the take her apron off and pursue the teaching sector.
+After the arrival of her first two boys, Kathy decided to take her apron off and pursue the teaching sector.
 She served as the after school program director at her children’s elementary school and taught culinary classes at a local technical High School.
-She became a member of a Unitarian Universalist congregation in Brewster in 1985, served on the Religious Education Council and taught in the Sunday school until she became the Religious Education Coordinator in 1994 and then director in 1996.
-She served for 14 years in this capacity until she moved to Durham NC to take the position of Director of Lifespan Faith Development for a large UU Fellowship.
+She became a member of a Unitarian Universalist congregation in Brewster in 1985, served on the Religious Education Council, and taught in the Sunday school until she became the Religious Education Coordinator in 1994 and then director in 1996.
+She served for 14 years in this capacity until she moved to Durham, NC to take the position of Director of Lifespan Faith Development for a large UU Fellowship.
 After five years, she returns to Massachusetts to be closer to her aging, vibrant mother who resides on Cape Cod.
-Kathy has three grown sons living in an around Metro Boston and her precious dog, Finley, whom she rescued from a South Carolina kill shelter.
+Kathy has three grown sons living in and around Metro Boston and her precious dog, Finley, whom she rescued from a South Carolina kill shelter.

 Mandy Beal is in her final year of the Master’s of Divinity program at Andover Newton Theological School, pursuing ordination as a Unitarian Universalist minister.
 Mandy was a social worker prior to entering divinity school, and has an MSSW from the University of Texas at Austin.
 Her career was focused on the administration of programs that helped disadvantaged adults find and maintain meaningful employment.
 Mandy looks forward to developing her ministerial skills at First Parish in Lincoln through leading worship and providing pastoral care, among other things.
 She is a progressive Christian Unitarian Universalist who is committed to social justice, liberation theology, and deep wrestling with life’s greatest questions.
 Mandy lives in Jamaica Plain with her partner, Jesse, a geriatric pug, and an enormous grey cat.